-There are cases where the payment order submitted by PISPs to ASPSPs is incomplete, such as where PSU account selection has not yet occurred.
+There are cases where the payment order submitted by PISPs to ASPSPs is incomplete, such as where the PSU's account selection has not yet occurred.

-In these scenarios, OBIE considers that SCA only needs to be obtained once, as part of the initial interaction between the ASPSP and PSU.
+In these scenarios, OBIE considers that SCA only needs to be obtained once, as part of the initial interaction between ASPSPs and the PSU.
 The fact that the PSU has to then carry out account selection or provide other information does not invalidate the SCA just performed by the ASPSP.

 Equally, the display of the account balance by the ASPSP as part of the account selection process in the payment initiation journey should not require an additional application of SCA.
-We understand the FCA is comfortable with this approach, however we note that the application of SCA (and interpretation of relevant requirements) is a matter for individual ASPSPs.
+We understand the FCA is comfortable with this approach, how ever we note that the application of SCA (and interpretation of relevant requirements) is a matter for individual ASPSPs.